garrettrayj/den/README.md

 ## Installation

-Purchase [Den on the App Store](https://apps.apple.com/us/app/den-for-rss/id1528917651) to get both iOS and Mac versions with automatic updates.
+Buy [Den for RSS on the App Store](https://apps.apple.com/us/app/den-for-rss/id1528917651) to get both iOS and Mac versions with automatic updates.
+Purchasing on the App Store supports development.
+Thank you.

 This project does not currently offer a free binary download.
-Of course, it's possible to compile and install with Xcode for free if one is so inclined.
+Of course, it's possible to compile and install yourslf for free.

 ## Mission